Dongfeng-He/FogComputing/README.md

 ```javascript
 ssh -i my-key-pair.pem user_name@public_dns_name
 ```
 Now, your terminal should have connected to the cloud instance.
-Let's use this terminal to configure the environment of cloud server.
+Let's use this terminal to configure the environment of cloud server.＜/br＞
 The configuration of cloud environment is similar to the configuration of fog environment.
-You should install Git, Pip3, Redis, Redis Python package, Twisted and Celery in the instance.
+You should install Git, Pip3, Redis, Redis Python package, Twisted and Celery in the instance.＜/br＞
 ```javascript
 sudo apt-get update
 sudo apt-get install git